 23 Sept 2025

-The Housing Ombudsman has published its Annual Complaints Review for 2024:2025 which looks at overall sector performance.
-We've summarised the findings which show:
+The Housing Ombudsman has published its Annual Complaints Review for 2024–2025, which analyses overall sector performance.
+We've summarised the findings below.

-Complaint handling and timeliness weaker among certain landlords
+Complaint handling and timeliness is weaker among certain landlords

 Remedies and redress